pace/openfsc-spec/1.0/openfsc-spec.md

 - **PricePerUnit** (arg3, decimal): end user price per unit including VAT in the specified **Unit** (arg1) and the specified **Currency** (arg2). (e.g. for EUR/LTR: 1.339)
 - **Description** (argV): human readable name/description of the product. (e.g.: Super Plus)

+Please consider implementing the [product mapping extension](ext/product-mapping.md) for your client to announce products with their respective type prior to transferring price information.

 ###### `PRICES`

 Type: **Request/Response**